Allenfp/DepressionDetectionNLP/README.md

 After the pruning process was completed, the data was fitted and transformed using a Spark Machine Learning Pipeline that created features based on TF-IDF analysis and the negative sentiment VADER Sentiment analysis and was vectorized.
 Using the newly transformed data, a Naive Bayes multinomial classifier model is trained.
 This model was used to predict whether a given submission from the test set was posted in r/SuicideWatch or r/CasualConversation.
 Accuracy was determined to be ~90% +/- ~2%.

+## Disclaimer
+This website is a project designed to predict emotional sentiments using machine learning.
+This is in no way a clinical tool, nor should it be used as a replacement for professional or clinical advice.
+If you are in a state of emergency, please call 911 or/and seek professional support immediately.

 ## Flowchart
 ![alt text](https://github.com/Allenfp/DepressionDetectionNLP/blob/master/wordmap_and_flowchart/Depression%20Detecting%20NLP%20Model.png)